The Rand App

 You can see how I incorporated Rand's often whimsical, hand drawn style in the introductory onboarding process for the app (see Onboarding GIF).
 I did this through an homage to common Rand techniques—the whimsical placement of organic geometric shapes and undulating arrows as part of collages.
 These collages offer the “in-process” feel that trouble the otherwise orderly nature of the app.
 Rand often favored the way collages created active moments of synthesis and meaning-making for an audience (2014, 48).

-I chose to stick with a modernist design tendency to use sans-serif fonts for their machine-like appearance.
+I employed a modernist design tendency to use sans-serif fonts for their machine-like appearance.
 I used fonts from two sans-serif font families in this app—Futura and Inter.
 Futura Bold was used for titles and nav bars because, as Paul Rand says, Futura is “unique” and not recommended for large portions of text (Rampone, 1989, 1).

 Bright, vibrant colors were used to pique attention and “pop” against the black and white organization of the rest of the app.
-These colors were not chosen at random; rather, they were drawn from the color palettes of the 4 case studies.
-The colors are coconut cream (#E2DBBE), crimson red (#D91312), jaffa orange (#EF9C41) and IBM blue (#5A87C5).
+These colors were not chosen at random; rather, they were drawn from the color palettes of the 4 case studies:

 Further discussion of font and color usage will appear in the next section.
-Through the application of modern principles and an aesthetic that pays homage to Paul Rand, I believe I have created something beautiful within the context of his work.
+Through the application of modern principles and an aesthetic that pays homage to Paul Rand, I created something beautiful within the context of his work.

 The Useful

-While Rand believed that design should be beautiful, he also thought that beauty needed to be in the “service of communication" (2014, 9).
+While Rand believed that design should be beautiful, he also thought that it needed to be in the “service of communication" (2014, 9).
 The prompt for this project asked students to not only explain their design decisions in light of Paul Rand’s thoughts on design, but also by the “rules of thumb” for good web and mobile design that Steve Krug laid out in Don’t Make Me Think, Revisited (2014).
-Krug's work is a great introduction to many concepts that live under the umbrella of information architecture and interaction design.
-His simple rules are perfect for teaching introductory students before moving to more complicated concepts.
+Krug's work is a great introduction to concepts that live under the umbrella of information architecture and interaction design.

 The Rand app was designed to be usable in, as Krug would say, self-evident rather than self-explanatory ways.
-I designed the prototype for an iPhone X viewport (375pt x 812pt), followed basic UI design principles, and worked with suggestions from the then current iOS Human Interface Guidelines.
+I designed the prototype for an iPhone X viewport (375 x 812), followed basic UI design principles, and worked with suggestions from the then current iOS Human Interface Guidelines.

-I will discuss the desire to make Rand easily usable through (1) general conventions I followed and (2) the general organization strategies for accommodating findability and shaping user flow.
+Rand is made easily usable through (1) general conventions I followed and (2) the general organization strategies for accommodating findability and shaping user flow.

 The general UI conventions I followed include: